+4. Please answer the following questions about the selection of canvassing areas.

+a.
+Which category below best describes the sample design?
+(Check only one.)
+Census (Go to Question 6.)

+Unstratified statewide sample:

+- Simple random sample (Respond to Part b.) - Systematic random sample (Respond to Part b.) - Single-stage cluster sample (Respond to Parts b and d.) - Multistage cluster sample (Respond to Parts b and d.)

+Stratified sample:

-Unstratified statewide sample: Simple random sample (Respond to Part b.)
-Systematic random sample (Respond to Part b.)
-Single-stage cluster sample (Respond to Parts b and d.) ☐ Multistage cluster sample (Respond to Parts b and d.)
-Stratified sample: ⊠ Simple random sample (Respond to Parts b and c.)
-Systematic random sample (Respond to Parts b and c.)
-Single-stage cluster sample (Respond to Parts b, c, and d.)
-Multistage eluster semale (Degrand to Deuts b. c. and d.) ☐ Multistage cluster sample (Respond to Parts b, c, and d.) ٠.
-Other (Please describe and respond to Part b.)
-Describe the sampling methods. ) .
+- Simple random sample (Respond to Parts b and c.) - Systematic random sample (Respond to Parts b and c.) - Single-stage cluster sample (Respond to Parts b, c, and d.) - Multistage cluster sample (Respond to Parts b, c, and d.) - Other (Please describe and respond to Part b.)

+b.
 Describe the sampling methods.

-Sample areas were selected for canvassing using a simple random sample from the sample study strata.
-The number of sample areas was determined doubling the number of areas recommended for the state's average area size. ).
-Describe the sampling methods.
-Sample areas were selected for canvassing using a simple random sample from of seven coverage study strata.
-The number of sample areas was determined doubling the number of areas recommended for the state's average area sized Table 1 in Appendix B of SAMHSA's 2006 Guide for a Synar Sampling From Coverage Study.
+Sample areas were selected for canvassing using a simple random sample from each of seven coverage study strata.
+The number of sample areas was determined by doubling the number of areas recommended for the state's average area size in Table 1 in Appendix B of SAMHSA's 2006 Guide for a Synar Sampling Frame Coverage Study.
 All strata were equally weighted.
-This resulted in a state of 26 of 84 areas to be sampled, a sampling weight of 3.23, and a sampling weight of 3.23, and a sampling weight of 3.23, and a sampling weight of 3.23.
-0. Describe the sampling methods.
-Sample areas were selected for canvassing using a simple random sample from of seven coverage study strata.
-The number of sample areas was determined doubling the number of areas recommended for the state's average area size Table 1 in Appendix B of SAMHSA's 2006 Guide for a Synar Sampling From Coverage Study.
-All strata were equally weighted.
-This resulted in a state was target of 26 of 84 areas to be sampled, a sampling weight of 3.23, and a sampling of 0.31.
-A python script was used to randomly select sample areas each stratum. b.
-Describe the sampling methods.
-Sample areas were selected for canvassing using a simple random sample frof seven coverage study strata.
-The number of sample areas was determined doubling the number of areas recommended for the state's average area size Table 1 in Appendix B of SAMHSA's 2006 Guide for a Synar Sampling Fr.
-Coverage Study.
-All strata were equally weighted.
-This resulted in a state varget of 26 of 84 areas to be sampled, a sampling weight of 3.23, and a sampling fraction of 0.31.
-A python script was used to randomly select sample areas each stratum.
-The following formula was used to calculate the number of areas to sample
+This resulted in a statewide target of 26 of 84 areas to be sampled, a sampling weight of 3.23, and a sampling fraction of 0.31.
+A python script was used to randomly select sample areas within each stratum.

+The following formula was used to calculate the number of areas to sample per stratum:

+Number of sampling areas within stratum / sampling weight =

+of areas to be sampled (rounded to the whole number).

+c.
+Provide a full description of the strata that were created.